-Giving feedback doesn’t mean judging your student’s skills, that’s what testing and quizzes are for.
-It means giving constructive criticism and praise in order for them to improve.
+Giving feedback to your online ESL students doesn’t mean judging or assessing their skills, that’s what tests and quizzes are for.
+Feedback means giving constructive criticism and praise in order for them to improve.

 In this article, I want to focus on giving feedback as an online ESL tutor.
 In this context, you will have one-on-one lessons, a short time frame, and consecutive lessons with no break or short break in between.

 These types of lessons are like speed dating where you talk to someone for 5 minutes and then onto the next one.
 Who can think about something constructive to say at that pace!?
 At this pace, it’s hard to give quality feedback.